ricardobg/DigitalPedalBoard/README.md

 Actually, if you don't want to, you don't need to buy anything, you can use our program without a pedalboard (but you'll need to use your mouse to change the effects).

-But if you want your physical pedalboard, you'll need an ARM board, two foot switches and a expression pedal.
+But if you want your physical pedalboard, you'll need a microcontroller (like Microchip PIC, ARM and Atmel AVR), two foot switches and a expression pedal.
 And some eletrical components (only some resistors and a variable resistor).
 Soon we will post the eletrical components and connections of our pedalboard.